 ‘Purvai’ – meaning warm wind from the East – aims to connect the people of the Hebrides with India and The Mackenzie Collection; unlocking its potential as ‘the largest and oldest extant archive to be gathered by a single European… recognised as one of the most important archival sources in existence about the late pre-colonial periods of Indian History’.

 The project will involve working collaboratively with the research community, volunteers and the local people of Stornoway and the Hebrides to undertake in depth research into the Colin Mackenzie Collection.

 Purvai also aims to give artistic opportunities, providing the platform for ambitious creative projects that articulate and are heir to Mackenzie’s intrepid curiosity; splicing cultures, innovative, active, relevant, alive and present.

 An Lanntair was enabled in 2014 by Creative Scotland’s International Research Fund to map an ambitious cultural journey across the subcontinent for Hebridean Artists.
-Selected artists were Sculptor Steve Dilworth and musician/composer Iain Morrison and the first artistic output of Purvai was an innovative, experimental musical and audio-visual collaboration.
+Selected artists were Sculptor Steve Dilworth and musician/composer Iain Morrison who travelled to India with Purvai Curator Catherine Maclean and An Lanntair’s Head of Visual Art Roddy Murray.

+The first artistic output of Purvai was an innovative, experimental musical and audio-visual collaboration.
 B.L.O.T.
 The Delhi based Club Duo were An Lanntair’s first guest artists to travel from India to the Hebrides.
 BLOT! and Iain Morrison spent a week working collaboratively on the re–imagining and re-presenting the compelling, ancient sound of Scottish Ceòl Mòr.
 What emerged was an extraordinary mix of electronica, dance beats and kaleidoscopic imagery.